alexamy/godot-dialogue-system/README.md

 ## Interpreter hooks
 ### `_say(name, text)`
-Runned when saying phrase.
+Used for saying phrase.
 Not implemented in base interpreter.

 ### `_ask(text, choices)`
-Runned when asking question.
+Used for asking question.
 Must return index of choosen choice.
 Not implemented in base interpreter.

-### `_run(code)`
+### `_run_code(code)`
-Runned when executing code line.
-Run code as godot expression in context of interpreter by default.
+Used for executing code line.
+Executes code as awaited godot expression in context of interpreter by default.

 ### `_interpolate(text)`
+Used for interpolating text and names in phrases, also goto / question / switch targets.
-Interpolate text in curly braces as godot expressions by default.
+Interpolate text in curly braces ("{}") as sync godot expressions by default.
-Also can by used to implement custom phrase syntax, i.e. effects, word highlighting, font change, etc.
-Phrases are interpolated along with names, and so goto / question / switch targets.

 ## TODO
 - [x] Multiline phrases